Nawaz Sharif: 1998 nuclear crisis

-On 18 May, Nawaz ordered the Pakistan Atomic Energy Commission (PAEC) to make preparation for the tests, and put military forces on high alert to provide support.
-On 21 May, Nawaz authorised nuclear weapon tests in Balochistan.
+On 18 May, Nawaz told the Chairman of the Pakistan Atomic Energy Commission (PAEC), Ishfaq Ahmad Khan, to make preparation for the tests but remain on stand-by for a final decision.

-On 27 May, the day before testing, the ISI detected Israeli F-16 fighters conducting exercises and received intelligence that they had orders to attack Pakistan's nuclear facilities on behalf of India.
-Nawaz scrambled the Pakistan Air Force and had nuclear bombs prepared for deployment.
-According to political scientist Shafik H. Hashmi, the US and other nations assured Nawaz that Pakistan was safe; the Israeli attack never materialized.
+On 27 May, the day before testing, Saudi Arabia had received intelligence that they had orders to attack Pakistan's nuclear facilities on behalf of India.
+According to political scientist Shafik H. Hashmi, the US and other nations assured Pakistani leaders that Pakistan was safe; the Israeli attack never materialized.

 On 28 and 30 May 1998, Pakistan successfully carried out its nuclear tests, codenamed Chagai-I and Chagai-II.
 Following these test, Nawaz appeared on national television and stated:

 If [Pakistan] had wanted, she would have conducted nuclear tests 15–20 years ago [...] but the abject poverty of the people of the region dissuaded [...
 Pakistan] from doing so.
 But the [w]orld, instead of putting pressure on [India ...] not to take the destructive road [...] imposed all kinds of sanctions on [Pakistan] for no fault [...]
 If [Japan] had its own nuclear capability [...]
 Hiroshima and Nagasaki would not have suffered atomic destruction at the hands of the [United States.]